jib1337/writeups_public/HackTheBox/HTB_Blunder/README.md

 ```

 ### 6. Enumerate from the foothold
-This exploit gained me the www-data user, from which I could enumerate quite a bit, but of course the www-data permissions prevented me from actually reading a lot of files.
+This exploit gained me the www-data user, which prevented me from actually reading a lot of files.
 However I had an idea of what might be accessible, and so prioritised checking the network service files, including the ftp service that was noticed during the scan.
 In the /ftp directory I found a note amongst some random files:

 ```bash
 www-data@blunder:/ftp$ cat note.txt